traversgrayson/Poker-Hand-Parser/README.txt

 ACCURACY: 70.24%

 After 200 epochs the accuracy of our model was ~0.70 for the training set.
 Once again after training the model, we tested the model on a different subset of 17,000 games.
 The model had an accuracy of 70.24%.

+NOTE: When there were no bets, the network intelligently chose the dealer as the winner.
+Because of the increased amount of information the dealer has on other players (from acting last) the dealer wins slightly more on average.

 ------------------
 WITHOUT STACK SIZE